Why outrage politics has such a grip on American life - NewsBreak

 Why outrage politics has such a grip on American life

-(The Hill) – Moral outrage can be a healthy part of the American Democratic process, motivating people to advocate for their beliefs and hold leaders accountable.
+Moral outrage can be a healthy part of the American democratic process, motivating people to advocate for their beliefs and hold leaders accountable.
 The founding of the country, after all, is rooted in rebellion and a list of grievances outlined in the Declaration of Independence.

 In an Independence Day op-ed in The Atlantic, Sen. Mitt Romney (R-Utah) lamented that “carefully constructed, prejudice-confirming arguments from the usual gang of sophists, grifters, and truth-deniers” have led to America being in “denial” of serious threats.